MyreMylar/pygame_gui/docs/source/theme_reference/theme_world_space_health_bar.rst

 Misc
 -----

-UIWorldSpaceHealthBar has the following miscellaneous parameters in a 'misc' block:
+:class:`UIWorldSpaceHealthBar <.UIWorldSpaceHealthBar>` has the following miscellaneous parameters in a 'misc' block:

  - "**hover_height**" - The height in pixels that the health bar will appear over the sprite.
 Defaults to "10".
  - "**border_width**" - The width of the border around the health bar.
 Defaults to "1".
 Can be "0" to remove the border.